-Indication HER2 Status Estimated Incidence (US & EU5) First Registration Opportunity Comparator Therapy Breast HER2 1+/2+ 103,000 2 nd line chemotherapy (hormone-receptor negative or hormone resistant/refractory) Single agent cytotoxic chemotherapy Cancer HER2-Positive 37,000 3 rd line (following trastuzumab, pertuzumab, T-DM1) Lapatinib + capecitabine NSCLC C HER2 2+/3+ 72,000 (predominantly 2 nd li adenocarcinoma) 2 nd line (post-platinum + PD-1) docetaxel Gastric HER2-Positive 9,000 2 nd line (following trastuzumab) Cytotoxic chemotherapy Cancer HER2 1+/2+ 8,000 2 nd line Cytotoxic chemotherapy
+Indication HER2 Population First Registration Opportunity Estimated Incidence (US/EU, First Label) Comparator Therapy Breast HER2 1+/2+ reast resistant/refractory) HER2-Positive trastuzumab, 10,500 pertuzumab, T-DM1) 36,000 Single agent cytotoxic chemotherapy Cancer 10,500 Lapatinib + capecitabine NSCLC HER2 2+/3+ 2 nd line (post-platinum + PD-1) 45,000 docetaxel Gastric HER2-Positive 2 nd line (following trastuzumab) 9,000 Cytotoxic chemotherapy Cancer HER2 1+/2+ 2 nd line 8,000 Cytotoxic chemotherapy

-Among breast cancer patients, approximately 50% express HER2 at the 1+ or 2+ level without HER2 gene amplification.
+Among breast cancer patients, approximately 51% express HER2 at the 1+ or 2+ level without HER2 gene amplification.
 These patients are not eligible to receive existing HER2 therapies (trastuzumab, pertuzumab or ado-trastuzumab emtansine) and have limited other options.
 Initially, we are studying XMT-1522 in advanced or metastatic breast cancer patients who express HER2 at the 1+ and 2+ levels (whether hormone negative or have become hormone resistant or refractory) and have progressed on at least one line of chemotherapy.
 If proof-of-concept is established in this patient population, opportunities exist to move to an earlier stage of treatment in this hard-to-treat patient population.
 We are also planning to develop XMT-1522 for HER2 positive breast cancer patients whose tumors have progressed after treatment with other HER2 therapies, such as ado-trastuzumab emtansine and pertuzumab, and have limited other treatment options.